-If you feel a defect exists and is covered under the warranty, please provide written correspondence to Onni and your warranty provider.
-Upon receipt, a representative of Onni will contact you to arrange an appropriate time to review your concerns so that they may be dealt with effectively.
+If you feel a defect exists and is covered under the warranty, please provide written correspondence to Onni Group of Companies and your warranty provider.
+Upon receipt, a representative of Onni Group of Companies will contact you to arrange an appropriate time to review your concerns so that they may be dealt with effectively.